gobo-eiffel/gobo/tool/gecop/validation/semantics/mbre3/test_assignment_from_special_item_to_local_1/Readme.md

 ### Notes

-* ISE Eiffel (as of 20.05.10.4440 and after) does not clone the object with copy semantics.
+* ISE Eiffel (as of 20.05.10.4440 and after) does not clone the object with copy semantics in *finalized mode*.
 We end up having two local variables `c1` and `c2` sharing the same object.
 This violates `MBRE-3`.
+It works as expected in *workbench mode*.